 Before working in the entertainment industry, he served in the Peace Corps in Colombia, working on educational television programs and audio-visual programming.
 In 1977, he was accepted into the Directors Guild-Producers Assistant Director Training Program and worked as a Trainee on such films as The Swarm and The Frisco Kid, as well as the 1978 television series Battlestar Galactica.

-From there, he went on to become a Key Second AD on Feature films like King of the Mountain and Independence Day, as well as the movies for television Scruples and White Water Rebels, and television series like Knight Rider.
-Herb was the First AD on the ground-breaking series Hill Street Blues.
-He has also worked as First AD on the feature films Hoosiers; No Way Out and Alien Nation; on television movies and mini-series such as A Year in the Life and The Karen Carpenter Story.
-In the 1990s, he moved into producing and unit production managing for television series like In the Heat of the Night; Chicago Hope; Sabrina, the Teenage Witch and Criminal Minds.
+Adleman went on to become a Key Second A.D. on features including King of the Mountain, Nice Dreams, and Independence Day; on movies for television such as Scruples and White Water Rebels; and on television series like Knight Rider.
+He then became the First A.D. on the ground-breaking series Hill Street Blues, which won DGA Awards in 1984 and 1985.
+Adelman has also worked as First A.D. on the feature films Hoosiers; No Way Out; Alien Nation; and Say Anything; and on television movies and mini-series including A Year in the Life; Daddy; Terrorist on Trial; Favorite Son; and The Karen Carpenter Story.
+In the 1990s, he moved into unit production managing and producing for television series like the critically-acclaimed In the Heat of the Night; Chicago Hope; Space: Above and Beyond; Sabrina, the Teenage Witch; The Pretender; the Emmy-nominated Joan of Arcadia; and Criminal Minds.